This simple and insanely quick minted pea salsa is the epitome of summer flavours, garden peas, chilli, tomato, red onion and mint!

 I use them in pea and ham risotto, matar paneer curry and even in a puree to accompany my deep fried goats cheese to name but a few!

-The salsa pairs them with mint, which let’s face it is a classic combination.
-Some great summer tomatoes a bit of chilli and some balsamic vinegar.
+This pea salsa or salad pairs fresh or frozen peas with mint, which let’s face it is a classic combination.
+Then it gets some great summer tomatoes, a few capers, a bit of chilli and some balsamic vinegar.

 If the truth be known I would be happy with a big bowl of this stuff and a spoon.